 Dorothy Lynch is a longtime supporter of Husker athletics.
 I was honored to be able to develop a recipe for a company that I have known and respected all of my life.

-Where do I get my own bottle of Dorothy Lynch Dressing?
+Where do I get Dorothy Lynch Dressing?

-Dorothy Lynch Dressing can be purchased at most grocery stores in Nebraska, and can be found at select grocery stores around the country, including Walmart and HyVee.
+Dorothy Lynch Dressing can be purchased at most grocery stores in Nebraska and can be found at select grocery stores around the country, including Walmart and HyVee.
 If you can’t find it there, you can always get your pantry stocked with Dorothy Lynch by shopping Buy Nebraska or Amazon!

-Here’s to fall, football and food!
+Here’s to fall, football, and delicious food!

 - 1 ½ pounds lean ground beef

 - 1 Tablespoon dried onion (or ¼ cup fresh)

 - Fresh cracked black pepper, to taste